 Denise Herzing: Do Dolphins Have A Language?

-We know that dolphins make distinctive clicks and whistles.
-But is that a language?
-Researcher Denise Herzing thinks it might be — and for the past 35 years — she's been working on unlocking it.
+We know that dolphins make distinctive clicks and whistles, but is that a language?
+Researcher Denise Herzing thinks it might be, and for the past 35 years she's been working to unlock it.

 About Denise Herzing

 Denise Herzing is the founder and research director of the Wild Dolphin Project, which strives to understand the social structure, behavior, communication, and habitats of dolphins outside the confines of an aquarium or research facility.